Notes / Build logs

 Production gaps

-A real deployment would need auth, role permissions, offline sync, audit logs, import validation, error handling, security review, device testing, and dependable map/data sources.
+Production needs auth, roles, offline sync, audit logs, validation, errors, security review, device testing, and dependable map/data sources.

 Technical takeaway

-The useful part of TraverseOps is not only rendering points on a map; it is tying spatial context to state changes, inspection history, follow-up work, and operational guardrails.
+The useful part is tying map context to state changes, history, follow-up work, and guardrails.

 MovieBot